benbusby/y2k/README.md

 codes are easier to encapsulate with 2-digit codes, we need to switch the interpreter to 2-digit parsing mode at the very beginning.

-As noted at the end of the explanation, print strings are terminated using two space characters ("0") * N-digit parsing size.
+As seen at the end of the explanation below, print strings are terminated using two space ("0") characters * N-digit parsing size.
 So for 2-digit parsing, we'll need "00 00" to tell the interpreter to stop printing the string.

-I've broken up the timestamps below into separate sections to make it a little easier to read.
+The timestamp values below have been broken up into separate sections to make it a little easier to read.

 ```
   Begin changing interpreter state